 Our 30 second video gives an overview of our score for pride at work in the Sunday Times Best Place to Work survey.

 Every April the rates and limits change for statutory employment payments.
 This includes the amounts employees receive by way of statutory sick pay, redundancy pay, maternity/paternity pay and minimum wage, as well as the maximum amounts payable following successful Employment Tribunal claims.

-Gemma Sherbourne, employment lawyer and senior associate at LCF Law, explained: “From the 1st April this year, there are annual increases across the board, including in relation to the maximum Employment Tribunal compensatory award, which this year is increasing from £89,493 to £93,878.
+LCF Law's employment team, explained: “From the 1st April this year, there are annual increases across the board, including in relation to the maximum Employment Tribunal compensatory award, which this year is increasing from £89,493 to £93,878.

 “However, it’s important to understand that this doesn’t mean that everyone winning a claim will automatically see an increase in the amount of any compensatory award made.
 The compensatory award does what it says on the tin – it compensates the employee for their losses - it is not designed to be punitive or to give the employee a windfall.